jermp/jermp.github.io/_pages/about.md

 I am committed to efficient software production: my software is available on [GitHub](https://github.com/jermp).

-Some research problems I have worked on include:
+Some selected research problems I have worked on include:
-Compressed and Weighted Dictionaries for K-Mers, Minimal Perfect Hashing,
+Colored and compacted de Bruijn Graph Indexes, Compressed and Weighted Dictionaries for K-Mers, Minimal Perfect Hashing,
 Rank/Select and Prefix-Sum Queries,